YehorK/Interactions-in-VR-Unity/README.md

-# Lab2 Assignment
+# Exploring interactions in Virtual Reality
 This project is done as part of the Lab 2 assignment for IMTC 505 course.
 Unity 2022.3.46f1 is used.

-The scene is constructed with the Halloween theme, using thwe following assets pack:
+The scene is constructed with the Halloween theme, using the following assets pack:

 https://assetstore.unity.com/packages/3d/props/poly-halloween-236625